mspnp/app-service-environments-ILB-deployments/README.md

 # App Service Environment Deployment

 This reference implementation shows how you can improve the resiliency of an ASE deployment by deploying in multiple availability zones.
-The standard deployment is also covered.
 For more information about this scenario, see the reference architecture: [Enterprise deployment using Azure App Service Environment](https://learn.microsoft.com/azure/architecture/web-apps/app-service-environment/architectures/ase-standard-deployment)

 ![Architecture](./images/app-service-environment.png)